 After all, although smartphones are pretty sturdy nowadays, you never know what accident could befall your phone.
 And if your device is ever damaged or stolen, you’ll be very glad you backed up all your contacts, messages and photos.

-Back up your phone using your Google account
+Back up your phone automatically using your Google account

 When you first set up your Android phone, you were probably asked to sign in or register for a Gmail account.
 Not only does this enable you to download apps using Google Play, it also means that Google has got you covered when it comes to backing up important data, such as contacts and calendars.

-All of your app data, from calendars, contacts and photos, to music and game saves can be synced to Google’s servers and easily transferred onto a new device.
+All of your app data, from calendars, contacts and photos, to music and game saves will be regularly be synced and backed up to Google’s servers, and then easily transferred onto a new device when you need to.

 Go to ‘Settings’ and select ‘Accounts’, then ‘Google’.
 Select your Google account and tick everything you want to sync.
 It should then start doing an automatic back-up.